-Professor Daniel McNeil is an award-winning author, editor, and mentor who explores how movement, travel, and relocation have transformed and boosted creative development, the writing of cultural history, and the calculation of political choices.
+Professor Daniel McNeil is an award-winning author, editor, and mentor who explores how movement, travel, and relocation have impacted creative development, the writing of cultural history, and the assessment of political choices.

 2023 Canadian Podcast Awards (Outstanding Education Series) Finalist